 How do we do that?
 With 15 to 30 minutes of clear focus and a good story.
-Morning Gatherings highlight a different virtue each month, one that the entire school shares, and often a more particular theme or grade level goal specific to each individual grade level.
-As explained in Chapter 2, the grade level theme is generally an extension or subdivision of the general school theme.
+Morning Gatherings highlight a different virtue each month, one that the entire school shares, and sometimes a more particular theme or grade level goal specific to each individual grade level.
+The grade level theme is generally an extension or subdivision of the general school theme.

 Teachers begin the month by introducing the new virtue, for example, compassion.
 They might ask the students what they already understand or know about compassion.
 They share ideas.
 Students at a 5th grade level may say: helping others, being generous, understanding someone else’s problem.
 One 5th grader asked: “if I save money and get my sister something terrific for her birthday, am I being compassionate?”
 It was an excellent question, because it helped specify and reflect on the vocabulary of virtue.

 The teacher chose to read the first story and then asked, “now what do you think we mean by compassion?”
 At that point the class was well positioned to be more specific.
 Giving a special present to one’s sister, the student decided, may be generous, thoughtful, and self-sacrificing, but it is not necessarily “compassionate.”
 Compassion involves sensing the sorrows and needs of others and acting to end their distress.
 The teacher then posts the definition where all can see it and reflect upon it.
 The definitions provide summary reflections in words that make sense for each age group.